liborty/TokenCrypt/README.md

     -x --hex test for hexadecimal files,
     -z --zstd compression to be used instead of lzma.

-- When `-u` option is used, then instead of creating a new archive, an existing one is compared and updated.
+- When `-u` option is used, then instead of creating a new archive, an existing one is compared to the latest state of indir and updated.
 - Option `-c` only makes sense as `-uc` because a new archive needs no cleaning.
 - Option `-i` only makes sense as `-ri` because without `-r` all subdirectories are ignored anyway by default.
 It requires a quoted list of space separated directory names.
 - Option `-e` requires quoted list of space separated extensions in lower case.
 Files with upper case extensions will also be recognised and ignored.
-- Options `-i` and `-e` should not be combined with `-uc` as then the additions, updates and deletions are entirely determined by the comparisons between `indir` and `outdir`.
+- Option `-ur -e '...' -i '...' (updating only) will not update excluded file extensions and ignored directories and their old versions will remain.
+- Options `-ucr -e '...' -i '...' (cleaning) will delete files/directories from the archive for two possible reasons: a) they had been deleted from INDIR or b) they had been specified on the exclude/ignore lists.
+After the cleaning, the remaining contents will be updated.

 The tests for hexadecimal `-x` and base64 `-b` files should only be specified when the input directory likely contains such files.
 However, these tests are fast.
 They usually terminate after reading only the first few bytes.
 When these options are omitted by mistake, then everything will still work.
 However, the default compression of these types of files will take up more space than was strictly necessary.